luigicapogrosso/HermesBDD/README.md

 [![codecov](https://codecov.io/gh/luigicapogrosso/HermesBDD/branch/main/graph/badge.svg)](https://codecov.io/gh/luigicapogrosso/HermesBDD)
 [![Build Status](https://github.com/luigicapogrosso/HermesBDD/workflows/Continuous%20Integration/badge.svg)](https://github.com/luigicapogrosso/HermesBDD/actions)

-HermesBDD is a parallel multi-core, multi-platform library of [Binary Decision Diagrams](https://en.wikipedia.org/wiki/Binary_decision_diagram) written in C++.
+HermesBDD is a parallel multi-core and multi-platform library of [Binary Decision Diagrams](https://en.wikipedia.org/wiki/Binary_decision_diagram), written in C++.
 It focuses on high performance, usability, and correctness.

 How did HermesBDD get its name?
 In Greek mythology, Hermes, son of Zeus and the nymph Maia, was the messenger of the gods.
 That's because he was as fast as the wind.
 Hence the name *HermesBDD*, meaning an extremely fast and light BDD library.